pmean/classes/clinical-research-methodology/modules/5510-06-objectives.md

 ---
-title: "MEDB 5510, Clinical Research Methods, Module06
+title: "MEDB 5510, Clinical Research Methods, Module06, Objectives
 ---

-#### Module06, Observational studies, Learning objectives
+### Observational studies

+In this module, you will learn how to

-+ To distinguish different types of quantitative non-experimental approaches
++ distinguish different types of quantitative non-experimental approaches

-+ To discuss strengths and weaknesses of qualitative research
++ discuss strengths and weaknesses of qualitative research